Ecualead/server/README.md

 ## Using middleware

-The server package includes some middleware that optional can be used.
+The server package includes some middleware that can be used.
+By default the server initialization use the response middleware to handle the success responses and the error responses.

 ### Response handlers